Recently Published Report: "Geospatial Data Stewardship: Key Online Resources"

-The Content Working Group has opened the 2013 Web Archiving Survey.
-Any U.S. organization currently engaged in web archiving or in the process of planning a web archive is invited to take the survey, which will remain open through November 30, 2013.
-A list of the survey questions is available here (pdf).
+During Fall 2013, the Content Working Group invited U.S. organizations engaged in web archiving or in the process of planning a web archive to take the 2013 NDSA Web Archving Survey.
+The group is currently engaged in reviewing the survey resuls and will publish a report in Spring 2014.
+A list of the survey questions is available here (PDF).

 Recently Published Report: "Issues in the Appraisal and Selection of Geospatial Data"

-A report (PDF, 554 KB) of the Geospatial Content Team considering both appraisal and selection activities as they effect decisions defining geospatial content of enduring value to the nation.
+A report (PDF) of the Geospatial Content Team considering both appraisal and selection activities as they effect decisions defining geospatial content of enduring value to the nation.

 The Content Working Group is focusing on investigating guidelines for the selection of significant content, discovery of at-risk digital content or collections, and engaging all stakeholders in the process of acquiring the content, preserve it, and provide access to it.
 The Content Working Group’s current scope of work involves "content teams" grouped in the following topical areas: